lapshubdev/device/README.md

-# Racetrack Hero (codename: Track Idol)
+# LapsHub (codename: RacetrackHero/Track Idol)

 ### Overview

-Racetrack Hero is a software solution designed to transform your Raspberry Pi into a powerful data acquisition and analysis tool for motorsports enthusiasts.
-Whether you're a professional racer, amateur driver, or simply passionate about cars and racing, Racetrack Hero provides the tools you need to analyze and improve your performance on the track.
+LapsHub is a software solution designed to transform your Raspberry Pi into a powerful data acquisition and analysis tool for motorsports enthusiasts.
+Whether you're a professional racer, amateur driver, or simply passionate about cars and racing, LapsHub provides the tools you need to analyze and improve your performance on the track.

-## Join the Racetrack Hero Community! 🏎️
+## Join the LapsHub Community! 🏎️

 Have questions, want to share your build, or just chat with fellow enthusiasts?
 Join our Discord server: